Carrefour de la Mer

 The Carrefour de la mer recreation and tourism complex has become a must-visit destination in Caraquet.
 In recent years, the complex has hosted major performances and events.
 It was designed to easily accommodate a range of events, such as festivals, conferences, exhibitions and banquets.

-The complex also features two restaurants, an art gallery, a bar and a souvenirs shop.
+The complex also features two restaurants, a bar and a souvenirs shop.

 The walking trail next to Carrefour de la mer is very popular among locals and tourists alike.
 The setting, which includes a breathtaking view of the sea and the port facilities, is absolutely divine!

-A mini-golf course and Richelieu Park are located on site and are great places for family fun.
+Richelieu Park is located on site and is a great place for family fun.

 There are some very beautiful beaches in the Grande-Anse, Anse-Bleue, Maisonnette and Lower Caraquet area.